mikee47/ConfigDB/README.rst

 Simple arrays are accessed via the :cpp:class:`ConfigDB::Array` class.
 All elements must be of the same type.
 A **default** value may be specified which is applied automatically for uninitialised stores.
 The :cpp:func:`ConfigDB::Object::loadArrayDefaults` method may also be used during updates to load these default definitions.

 The :cpp:class:`ConfigDB::ObjectArray` type can be used for arrays of objects or unions.
-Default values are not currently supported for these.
+Default values are not supported for these.

 .. important::